FitSNAP/FitSNAP/fitsnap3/README_uq.txt

 UQ Todos:
 =========
-Dump the data and write an outside script for simpler UQ debugging Test BCS and make it prune bases
+Dump the data and write an outside script for simpler UQ debugging Implement input file handling which coefficient to embed in Handle non-positive covariance issues (e.g. when data is truncated) Test BCS and make it prune bases
-Pipe to MD propagation
+Save npy not txt in mcmc
-Implement MERR solver (model error), work with GSA for best embedding?
+Implement Logan's anl additions
-Expose some parameters (e.g. nmcmc) to the input file rather than hardwired Handle non-positive covariance issues (e.g. when data is truncated)
+Update template and readme